INTERVIEW WITH E. F. “BUDDY” BROUSSARD, JR.

 Q. What is your educational background?

-A. Four years at Jesuit High School; a Bachelor of Science in Biology in 1951 and a Bachelor of Science in Business Administration and Accounting in 1952—both from Loyola University of New Orleans.
+A. Four years at Jesuit High School; a Bachelor of Science in Biology in 1951 and a Bachelor of Business Administration in Accounting in 1952—both from Loyola University of New Orleans.

 Q. What is your profession?

 A. Certified Public Accountant with Murphy, Whalen, and Broussard, L.L.C.

 Q. What is the greatest tennis match you ever saw in person?

 A. Stefan Edberg vs. Boris Becker at Wimbledon in 1993

 Q. Do you have a regular group of guys you play matches with?
 If so, what are their names and what day/time are the matches?

 A. Tuesday and Thursday afternoon at 4pm: John Connelly, Al LaPointe, Efrain Reisin, and Anthony Viloria.
 On Saturday and Sunday at 8am; George Fay, Del Delgado, Frank D’Antoni, Al LaPointe, Tom Church, Charles Cohen, Ernie Will.

 Q. When family/guests are in town, where do you take them out to eat?